-The Company has developed accounting estimates based on forecasts of economic conditions which reflect expectations and assumptions as at 31 December 2020 about future events that management believes are reasonable in the circumstances.
+The Company has developed accounting estimates based on forecasts of economic conditions which reflect expectations and assumptions as at 31 December 2021 about future events that management believes are reasonable in the circumstances.

 There is a considerable degree of judgement involved in preparing forecasts.
 The underlying assumptions are also subject to uncertainties which are often outside the control of the Company.
 Accordingly, actual economic conditions are likely to be different from those forecast since anticipated events frequently do not occur as expected, and the effect of those differences may significantly impact accounting estimates included in these financial statements.
-The significant accounting estimate impacted by these forecasts and associated uncertainties is predominantly related to expected credit losses.